Sankarshan-T/corenote/README.md

 # Core Note
-## The fully advanced and note taking app.
+## The fully advanced note taking app.
 ### Trying to make it look like notion because I love its ui

 ## What its made with